modxorg/Docs/en/contribute/code/testing-pull-requests.md

 ## 5. Testing pull requests

-Look back at the pull request and issues to determine how to best test the changes.
+Now look back at the pull request and issues to determine how to best test the changes.

-For bug fixes you'll want to try reproducing the bug again, which hopefully wont work because it's fixed.
+For bug fixes you'll want to try reproducing the bug before doing the merge and then again after the merge, which hopefully wont work because it's fixed.
 For new features you'll want to make sure it works as described by the pull request author.

 It's also fun to try to break a change.
 Is there a way you can manipulate the change so that it no longer does what it should?
 What happens when you provide invalid values?
 That type of testing can point to potential security issues or new bugs, and are best to catch early.

 If you're comfortable with the programming language used in the change (typically PHP, JavaScript, or Sass/CSS), you can also do a code review.

 How much and what type of testing you can do will depend on your skills.
 If you're a hardcore hacker you may be better at testing for security issues, while others may be better suited to comment on design changes.
+All skillsets are useful.

 ## 6. Report your findings